Delhi-Centre power row: Supreme Court rules in favour of Delhi government, says it has control over services

-Stating that the judgement was unanimous, the CJI said that they were unable to agree with Justice Ashok Bhushan in the split judgement of 2019.
+The bench said the Union government's power in matters where both the Centre and States can legislate is limited to ensure that the governance is not taken over by the Central government.

-A five-judge Constitution bench of CJI D Y Chandrachud and Justices M R Shah, Krishna Murari, Hima Kohli and P S Narasimha had on January 18 reserved its judgement.
+The Constitution bench was set up to hear the legal issue concerning the scope of legislative and executive powers of the Centre and the National Capital Territory government over control of services in Delhi after the Union home ministry issued a notification in 2015, stating that it has control over services in Delhi.
+The notification was challenged by the Arvind Kejriwal government in the Delhi high court.

-Solicitor General Tushar Mehta, represented the Centre, and senior advocate A M Singhvi, argued for the Delhi government.
+The SC bench had reserved its order on January 18 after hearing the submissions of Solicitor General Tushar Mehta and senior advocate A M Singhvi for the Centre and the Delhi government respectively for almost four-and-a-half days.

-On January 18, Mehta contended before the apex court that he had filed an application for reference of the matter to a larger bench.
-Mehta sought a reference of appeal to a larger bench of this court for a “holistic interpretation” of Article 239AA of the Constitution.
-Singhvi had vehemently opposed it.
+On May 6 last year, the top court referred the issue of control of services in Delhi to a five-judge Constitution bench.

-In July 2018, a Constitution bench held that the executive power of the Union government in respect of NCT of Delhi is confined to land, police and public order under subsection 3 of Article 239AA.
+The plea moved by the Delhi government arises out of a split verdict of February 14, 2019, in which a two-judge bench of Justices A K Sikri and Ashok Bhushan, both now retired, had recommended to the CJI that a three-judge bench be set up to finally decide the issue of control of services in the national capital.

 Deccan Herald News now on Telegram - Click here to subscribe